phantomcyber/splunk-soar-sdk/docs/getting_started/installation.rst

         uv tool install pre-commit --with pre-commit-uv

-Installing the SDK as a tool
+Installing the SDK as a Tool
 ----------------------------

 The SDK can be installed and used as a command-line interface (CLI) tool, accessible via the ``soarapps`` command.
 This allows you to create, test, and manage Splunk SOAR apps directly from your terminal.
 To install the CLI tool, use the following command: